qgis/QGIS-Documentation/source/docs/training_manual/processing/set_up.rst

 for extending the list of available algorithms, but for now we are just going to work with the framework itself.

-The processing framework is a core QGIS plugin, which means that, it should already be installed in your system, since it is included with QGIS.
-In case it is active, you should see a menu called *Processing* in your menu bar.
-There you will find an access to all the framework components.
+The processing framework is a core QGIS plugin, which means that it should already be installed in your system, since it is included with QGIS.
+In case it is active, you should see a menu called :guilabel:`Processing` in your menu bar.
+There you can access all the framework components.

 .. image:: img/set_up/menu.png